evinism/lambda-explorer/src/game/problems/readme.md

 - Build Or -- should get O: (λa.λb.atb)
 - We can build NAND or NOR out of this. (λa.λb.O(A(Na)b)(A(Nb)a))

-# Numbers: Building the Exponentiation function
+## Numbers: Building the Exponentiation function
 - Defining numbers
-- Go through Multiply by two
+- Go through Multiply by two.
 - Summation function.
 This is hard...
 S: (λi.(λf.λx.if(fx)))
+- Teach going through the subtract by 1 function

 - Compose 2 function.
 Something like, maybe ordered otherwise: (λf₁.λf₂.λa.f₁(f₂(a)))
 - Compose 3 function (same thing).
 [...]